Table of contents:

 1. Play At Least 3 Times Per Week

 You can compare tennis to going to the gym.
 If you go once or twice a week you are not going to improve your fitness.
-You will most likely maintain your level or add a little more strength and conditioning.
-The same applies with tennis.
-If you play an average of 3 or more times a week then you will continue to improve your game.
+You will most likely maintain your level or add more strength and conditioning.
+The same applies to tennis.
+If you play an average of 3 or more times a week, then you will continue to improve your game.
 If you don’t have the time to dedicate then be realistic about your goals.
-Don’t pressure yourself to achieve things that are unachievable.
+Don’t pressure yourself to achieve unachievable things.
 Like going to the gym, make it a habit and part of your weekly routine.
-Pick a regular day to play, book an ongoing court, attend a weekly private or group lesson, head to a weekly mixer.
+Pick a regular play day, book an ongoing court, attend a weekly private or group lesson, and head to a weekly mixer.
 Anything that makes it easy to form a habit and get those extra sessions in.
-If you can't get to the court as often as you would like then try to stick in an activity that will help with your tennis such as yoga, hiking or the gym.
+If you can't get to the court as often as you would like, then try to stick to an activity that will help with your tennis such as yoga, hiking, or the gym.

 Mini or touch tennis is a game of tennis that involves controlling the ball into a smaller space, usually the service boxes.
 “Touch tennis” is now an official sport, you can even enter tournaments.
 Check out their Instagram page below for more info or for any meet ups and tournaments near you.
 You can play your own game of mini tennis using the service boxes.
 Controlling the ball into a smaller area develops the skills in a more dramatic way than just practicing at the baseline.
 Topspin, slice, racket head speed and overall general touch and control will be improved greatly.
 Even pro players spend a good amount of time playing service box tennis to keep their skills sharp.

 Also here’s a great fun game that a lot of pros use in the service boxes - demonstrated by toptennistraining.com: